Bytecode Basics

 What is Java Bytecode?

-files).
+Java source code (.java files) is compiled into Java bytecode (contained in .class files).
 This bytecode is a platform-independent intermediate language that the Java Virtual Machine (JVM) understands.

 Source Code vs Bytecode